Gayle King Leaves 'CBS Mornings' to Celebrate Robin Roberts at 'GMA'

-'CBS Mornings' Gayle King Shows Up on 'Good Morning America' to Celebrate Robin Roberts' Bachelorette Party
+'CBS Mornings' Anchor Gayle King Goes to 'Good Morning America' to Celebrate Robin Roberts' Bachelorette Party

 Robin Roberts Gives Update on Partner Amber Laign's Breast Cance…